 Sars is under severe pressure from the treasury and the ratings agencies to close the gap in the revenue shortfall.

 The directive to “delay the raising of assessments” was issued by Desrae Lawrence, Sars’s group executive for investigative audit, on January 25.
+It was to apply to tax assessments between January 16 and February 15.

 The M&G found no evidence that Moyane knew or was ever briefed about the instruction.